Mahendras1ngh/cinelad/README.md

-# Cinelad - Professional Services Website
+# Cinelads - Professional Services Website

 A modern, responsive website built with Next.js for a service-based business.
 Features clean design, modular architecture, and easy content management.